SAN JOSE EARTHQUAKES vs FC DALLAS

 AT SAN JOSE (25 meetings): Earthquakes 14 wins (4 shootout), 47 goals … FC Dallas 6 wins (2 shootout), 25 goals … Ties 5

 RETURN MATCHES: 5/31: FC Dallas vs. San Jose Earthquakes, 7:30 p.m.
 CT; 8/16: San Jose Earthquakes vs. FC Dallas, 7:30 p.m.
 PT

 8/24: DAL 2, SJ 2 (Perez 19; Michel 72 – Gordon 8; Beitashour 16)

 - FC Dallas hasn’t won in Santa Clara since 2009.
-The Quakes have won two of the four home meetings since, with two draws.
+The Quakes have won three of the five home meetings since, with two draws.

-- The first game win ended a six-game FCD winless streak vs. San Jose.
+- When FCD defeated San Jose 1-0 last May 25, it ended a six-game Dallas winless streak in the series.
 FC Dallas had last defeated the Earthquakes on June 5, 2010, a 2-0 victory in Frisco.

 SAN JOSE EARTHQUAKES

 The San Jose Earthquakes played to their second scoreless draw of the season with the Colorado Rapids, this time reaching the result on Wednesday evening at Buck Shaw Stadium.
 The Quakes are in eighth place in the Western Conference with 7 points from 8 games.

 - Rapids goalkeeper Clint Irwin made seven saves – several of the spectacular variety – to keep the clean sheet.
 None were bigger than an 88th-minute deflection of Chris Wondolowski’s attempt from seven yards, which caromed off the post and back out.